S1aX0r/Ghosted/Ghosted.md

 ### In Conclusion ###

 Laptops and PC's can cost a lot, but if you have the right amount of money then you can buy whatever piece of hardware you want.
 You can be also budget friendly and use a spare laptop lying around and replace it with Linux.
-Whatever laptop with high or low specs you buy, it is your computer, have fun with it.
+Whether you buy a laptop with high or low specs, it is your computer, have fun with it.

+### ADDITIONAL HARDWARE ###

+You can have a computer or laptop running Qubes, a Pixel phone with CalyxOS and have the best OPSEC.
+But you still need additional pieces of hardware that can protect your home.
+This section will cover so.

+### RECOMMENDED ADDITIONAL HARDWRE ###

+### 1. Ledger Nano S Plus ###

+The proprietary Ledger Nano S Plus is an affordable and reliable hardware crypto wallet.
+With ample memory that can run up 100 apps simultaneously.
+Built to be robust and has certified secure element chip for added security.
+Does contain NFT support and is USB-C selling at $79.

+### 2. Trezor Safe 3 ###

+A FOSS hardware crypto wallet that supports 1000 different crypto currencies.
+Frequently updated and supports an easy and clean UI with color display.
+USB-C supporting, affordable at $79 and is easy to set up and use.

+### 3. Raspberry Pi ###

+The Raspberry Pi is a credit card like sized computer that can be used for a variety of purposes.
+Normally used for building home labs and other cybersecurity related products like the Pi-Hole ad blocker and setting up a VPN server.
+Raspberry Pi can also be turned into a router running OpenWrt firmware for FOSS Wifi!
+The possibilities are endless with a Raspberry Pi 4 or 5.
+There are also other models like the Pico which are more affordable as well as being smaller.

+### 4. NETGEAR Nighthawk Pro  ###

+This router can be flashed with OpenWRT, a FOSS OS made for routers to give full control to the user.
+With OpenWRT you are in control and can even apply a VPN configuration file to your router for added P.S.A like Mullvad or IVPN.

+### 5. Faraday Bags ###

+Faraday bags are capable of blocking out signals that are transmitted from technology.
+Optimal for when you have your phone in public and don't want any form of transmission coming from your phone such as WiFi or bluetooth.
+There are also Faraday pouches available for phones and tablets.
+Recommended to use a Faraday backpack with Faraday pouches for tablets or smartphones.
+Can also be used for blocking connections that use NFC (Near Field Communication) such as credit / debit cards.
+A necessity for ghosts worried about their P.S.A.

 ## ##